schell/apecs/README.md

 - joins / queries
 - parallel joins / queries (inner parallelism)
 - parallel system scheduling (outer parallelism)
+- archetypal storage (why should an ecs only have one or the other?)
 - tracked storage (components created, updated, modified)
 - insert plugins/bundles (groups of systems and resources)
 - schedule: system dependencies